Natural Homemade Sunscreen

 Just a note on these ingredients

-I know that they’re not common household items.
+I know that these ingredients are not common household items in every home.
 Heck, I didn’t own ANY of these ingredients prior to my son’s hive experience.

-But all of them can be used for more than just this recipe so it’s really worth the investment.
+All of these ingredients can be used for more than just this recipe.

 Don’t be scared!
 It might sound a little crunchy, but crunchy is trendy right now anyway.

 - 2 tablespoons jojoba oil